near-mezze/mezze-tech-tutorial/tutorials/getting-started.md

 We will be developing in _NodeJS_, and using _VSCode_ as our IDE.

-NEAR CLI: _Deploys Smart Contracts to the NEAR networks_
+NEAR CLI: _Command line Swiss Army knife for NEAR Protocol used to deploy and interact with contracts on the NEAR network_

 NodeJS^v12.x: _Backend JS framework allowing NEAR programs to run (note that we require >=v12)_